 Laser Speckle Contrast Imaging

 Colon cancer is one of the most frequent forms of cancer for which different treatments exist.
 Often it is necessary to remove part of the colon and reattach the remaining parts by means of laparoscopic surgery.
-During this operation, there is a risk of one or both of the remaining parts being poorly perfused causing anastomotic leakage which is a major complication worldwide with occurrence rates ranging up to 13% and a mortality rate of around 10%.
+During this operation, there is a risk of one or both of the remaining parts being poorly perfused causing anastomotic leakage which is a major complication worldwide with occurrence rates ranging up to 13 percent and a mortality rate of around 10 percent.
 It occurs roughly 4 days post-surgery and often requires re-operation and prolonged hospitalization.
 Anastomotic leakage is multi-factorial, meaning that it is hard to determine the exact cause, however, the general consensus is that the state of perfusion at the site of the anastomosis is a major contributor.
-Currently, surgeons determine the state of microcirculation based on subjective measures of viability such as tissue colour and palpable motion or bleeding at the resected edges.
-PerfusiX is a medical device that provides surgeons with a real-time blood perfusion map of the blood flow during an operation of the colon to select the optimal site for the anastomosis.
+Currently, surgeons determine the state of microcirculation based on subjective measures of viability such as tissue color and palpable motion or bleeding at the resected edges.
+PerfusiX-Imaging is a medical device that provides surgeons with a real-time blood perfusion map of the blood flow during an operation of the colon to select the optimal site for the anastomosis.
 The blood flow is visualized using a technique called Laser Speckle Contrast Imaging (LSCI) where scattered coherent laser light produces a speckle pattern onto a camera sensor (CCD/CMOS) due to optical interference upon sub-surface blood flow.